-The application relates to a site within the Urban Boundary of Rawtenstall, which is an area the Core Strategy identifies as being the focus for most built development.
+The application relates to a site within the Urban Boundary of Rawtenstall, which is an area the Core Strategy identifies should be the focus for most built development.
 The site is also near to Rawtenstall Town Centre and its services/facilities.
-To this extent the development of the site is appropriate in principle.